PDXpert PLM Software

 Ensure that the copied library files match the date and time of the database backup.

 In the System changes area, click the button to open the Restore From Backup dialog.
 Navigate to the location where your backup file is saved, select the correct backup file, and click the button to immediately load the backup file into the server.
-A new database index is created, and a large database may take a while to re-index.
+The system makes a new database index.
+A large database may take a while to re-index.